Goldinteractive/craft3-sitecopy/README.md

 ![Screenshot](resources/screenshots/screenshot1.png)

-### Global Sets
+### Global Sets and assets

-In addition to entries, you can also copy global sets.
-You will find the toggle at the very bottom of the global set content.
+In addition to entries, you can also copy global sets and assets.
+For global sets, you will find the toggle at the very bottom of the content.

 ### Craft Commerce